arjbhat/ImageProcessing/README.md

 ### Citation:

-All images named with a prefix of "arjun" are derivative of the arjun.ppm image.
+All images named with a prefix of "arjun" that look like a face are derivative of the arjun.ppm image.
 The arjun.ppm image was taken by Arjun Bhat, and is authorized for use in this project.
 The img1.ppm image was manually crafted line by line by Arjun Bhat and Alexander Chang-Davidson, and is also authorized for use in this project.
+All other files beginning in img1 are derivative of img1.ppm.